sdrap/sdrap.github.io/_lectures/2015-09-01-stochastic-processes.md

 The course won't follow any textbook however you might find some interesting/alternative approaches in

+For measure and integration theory:

+[1] "Measure and Integration Theory", H. Bauer, 2001 (very complete)

+For stochastic processes:

-[1] "Foundation of Modern Probability", O. Kallenberg, 2nd Edition 2002 (very general but complete)
+[2] "Foundation of Modern Probability", O. Kallenberg, 2nd Edition 2002 (very general but complete)

-[2] "Stochastic Calculus and Financial Applications", J.M.
+[3] "Stochastic Calculus and Financial Applications", J.M.
 Steel, 2000 (easy but complete introduction with applications to finance)

-[3] "Probability and Potentials B", P. Dellacherie, P.A.
+[4] "Probability and Potentials B", P. Dellacherie, P.A.
 Meyer, 1982 (the most general reference, very hard and build upon Probability and Potentials A)

 ### Lecture Material